Grandmother hypothesis: Alloparenting

 If the grandmother effect were true, post-menopausal women should continue to work after the cessation of fertility and use the proceeds to preferentially provision their kin.
 Studies of Hadza women have provided such evidence.
 A modern hunter-gatherer group in Tanzania, the post-menopausal Hadza women often help their grandchildren by foraging for food staples that younger children are inefficient at acquiring successfully.
-Children, therefore, require the assistance of an adult to gain this crucial version of sustenance.
+Children, therefore, require the assistance of an adult to gain this crucial sustenance.
 Often, however, mothers are inhibited by the care of younger offspring and are less available to help their older children forage.
 In this regard, the Hadza grandmothers become vital to the care of existing grandchildren, and allow reproductive-age women to redirect energy from existing offspring into younger offspring or other reproductive efforts.

-However, some commentators felt that the role of Hadza men, who contribute 96% of the mean daily intake of protein, was ignored; though the authors have addressed this criticism in numerous publications.
-Other studies also demonstrated reservations about behavioral similarities between the Hadza and our ancestors.
+Some commentators felt that Hawkes et al. understated the role of Hadza men, who contribute 96% of the mean daily intake of protein - however the authors have addressed this criticism in numerous publications.
+Others questioned the extent of behavioral similarities between modern humans (such as the Hadza) and our hominid ancestors.

 Maternal v. paternal grandmothers

 Because grandmothers should be expected to provide preferential treatment to offspring she is most certain of her relationship to, there should be differences in the help she provides to each grandchild according to that relationship.
 Studies have found that not only does the maternal or paternal relationship of the grandparent affect whether or how much help a grandchild receives, but also what kind of help.
 Paternal grandmothers often had a detrimental effect on infant mortality.
 Also, maternal grandmothers concentrate on offspring survival, whereas paternal grandmothers increase birth rates.
 These finding are consistent with ideas of parental investment and paternity uncertainty.
-Equally, a grandmother could be both a maternal and paternal grandmother and thus in division of resources, a daughter’s offspring should be favored.
+Equally, a grandmother could be both a maternal and paternal grandmother and thus in division of resources, a daughter's offspring should be favored.

 Other studies have focused on the genetic relationship between grandmothers and grandchildren.
 Such studies have found that the effects of maternal / paternal grandmothers on grandsons / granddaughters may vary based on degree of genetic relatedness, with paternal grandmothers having positive effects on granddaughters but detrimental effects on grandsons, and paternity uncertainty may be less important than chromosome inheritance.